-8. INTERVENTION
+9. INTERVENTION

 - a.
-We try to intervene as early as possible to promote good behaviour, support students to make good decisions and prevent patterns of misbehaviour developing. - b.
-We know that the economic and personal effects of underachievement at school are long-term so we will intervene to prevent a child choosing bad behaviour or underachievement.
+We try to intervene as early as possible to promote good behaviour, support students to make good decisions and prevent patterns of misbehaviour developing.
+This is supported by our Behaviour Intervention Flow Chart, which works alongside the Borden Inclusion Framework. - b.
+We know that the economic and personal effects of underachievement at school are long-term so we will intervene to prevent a child making a poor behaviour choice or underachieving.
 This may include tutors, Heads of Year, the pastoral welfare team, the Learning Support Unit, counsellors and a host of other agencies. - c.
 The form tutor should be a main source of support for students through getting to know them and identifying when issues arise.
 If significant issues arise the form tutor will seek guidance from the head of year, SENDCO or a member of the leadership group. - d.
-Where misbehaviour is rooted in poor understanding of expectations, we will offer support, usually through our pastoral support or the SEND department. - e.
+Where misbehaviour is rooted in poor understanding of expectations, despite our Behaviour Curriculum, we will offer support, usually through our pastoral support or the SEND department. - e.
 Developing good behaviour so that learning can flourish is our prime motivation in school and we will do whatever it takes to break cycles of bad behaviour and rehabilitate students.
 For example, we may change a child's classes and seek to end destructive friendship groups if it helps a student to behave better. - f.
-When behaviour is caused by conflict between students, we may organise a 'Restorative' meeting. - g.
-Where appropriate, a reset meeting may be arranged with a student and a member of staff to 'clear the air' and to set expectations and boundaries for the future.
+When behaviour is caused by conflict between students, we may organise a restorative meeting between a staff member and a student, supported by the Leadership Group.
+This allows expectations and boundaries to be set for the future.

-9. DETENTIONS AND COMPULSORY EXTRA STUDY
+10. DETENTIONS AND COMPULSORY EXTRA STUDY

 - a.
-The Elton Report 1989 established the teacher's authority to set homework and to impose punishments for conduct contrary to the school rules which should be made known to pupils and parents.
-Such punishments must be reasonable and proportionate to the breach.
-They may include extra academic work to be completed in or out of school, tasks to assist the school in any reasonable way (including repairing damage), a requirement to stay in school beyond normal hours (detention), withdrawal of privileges or any other reasonable punishments consistent with the school's discipline policy and the law. - b.
+Behaviour in Schools Advice (July 2022) outlines the law surrounding using detentions as sanctions. - b.
 Schools are not required to inform parents or carers about detention and it is not the school's responsibility if the student chooses not to inform parents or carers. - c.
 We will aim to inform parents or carers of any detentions longer than 30 minutes in advance of the detention or if the student travels via the school buses. - d.
-If the student has deliberately missed the detention, more time or further sanctions will likely be added. - e.
+If the student has deliberately missed the detention, more time or further sanctions will be added. - e.
 The timing of a detention is non-negotiable.
 However, a parent may request a change with good reason. - f.
 The school has a duty to help students achieve and to not fall into habits of work-avoidance which will affect their later lives.
 Therefore, we may identify young people who need extra support and may require them to stay at school later. - g.
 The school makes the final decision about a sanction that applies in any situation and may do this without needing parental permission.
 We expect that parents and carers will support our structures but will always try our best to explain our reasons. - h.
-Should parents or carers wish to query or challenge the basis for any sanction, or disciplinary process they should provide new evidence about the incident in question and communicate with the teacher or tutor who has set the detention.
-If unhappy with the response, they may ask the head of year or subject leader to re-assess the situation.
-If still unhappy with the response, they may ask the Assistant Headteacher in charge of the key stage to re-assess the incident and the evidence provided.
+Should parents or carers wish to query or challenge the basis for any sanction, or disciplinary process they should; - i. provide new evidence about the incident in question and communicate with the teacher or tutor who has set the detention - ii.
+If unhappy with the response, they may ask the head of year or subject leader to assess the situation. - iii.
+If still unhappy with the response, they may ask the Assistant Headteacher in charge of the Key Stage to re-assess the incident and the evidence provided. - iv.
 Finally, they may use the school's Complaints Procedure, available on the website.

-10. PARTNERSHIP WITH PARENTS
+11. PARTNERSHIP WITH PARENTS/ CARERS